wangcan26/CameraCVGLView/README.md

 ### CameraRenderView.java

 All the functions of camera2 api is encapsulating or to be encapsulated into this java class.

-Its lifecycle is as follows:
+Its lifecycles are as follows:

 1. init(Activity activity)
 2. onResume()